| |

 mystical experiences

 happening before entry into "nirvâna".
-They are mundane,
+They are mundane

-while "nirvâna" is supramundane.
+while "nirvâna" is supramundane (escaping "samsâra").
+The

-These and other mystical experiences differ from "nirvâna".
-John returns from this loftly
+By themselves, these and other mystical experiences differ from "nirvâna".
+"Nirvâna" does not cease

 and so once achieved, can never be lost !
 This is a distinct difference